benschmaus/blipweb/README.md

 or put it in a web page.
 In this way you can create shareable libraries of patches for your MeeBlip.

+Patches can also serve as a reference guide for creating sounds on your MeeBlip.
+For example, if you load a patch link you can position the tactile knobs and switches on your MeeBlip to mirror those in the patch config to dial in the sound of a patch config on your synth.

 Note that the resonance control is not supported as it's analog only.

 There are also a few MIDI only parameters that I have not implemented yet.